All articles /

 Boarding pass

-Some airlines and airports allow digital boarding passes, meaning you can save it to your phone instead of printing it out.
+Some airlines and airports allow you to use a digital boarding pass, which means you can save it on your phone and not print it out.

-In some cases, you need to get a paper boarding pass at the airport.
-If you’re flying without baggage, you won’t have to go to the check‑in desk.
-Just print out your ticket at the self‑check‑in terminals.
+In some cases, you will have to get a paper boarding pass at the airport.
+If you’re flying without baggage, you don’t have to go to the check‑in counter.
+Just print your ticket at self‑check‑in terminals.
 They look like ATM machines.
+Be aware that these machines are not available at every airport, so check whether your airport has them in advance.
+Printing from a regular printer will also work.

 Do I have to print my ticket?